ctennenhouse/food_tracker/README.md

 This app helps you track your daily nutritional intake by querying a large language model.
 Enter a food item with a quantity (e.g., "1 large banana") and the app will add it to your log and update your daily totals.
 All data is saved automatically in your browser's local storage.

-This application can use the Gemini API (or another LLM API) to get nutritional information.
+This application uses an LLM API to get nutritional information.
+Clicking the default button will auto-fill a link to pollinations.ai which doesn't require a key.
+If you don't know what an API key is, then just click `default`.
 To use a custom API key, you can get one for free from here: https://aistudio.google.com/app/apikey.
 You get more than enough free calls per day with Gemini.
-Clicking the default button will auto-fill a link to pollinations.ai which doesn't require a key, but is not as accurate.
-If you don't know what an API key is, then just click `default`.

 ## Main page
 - Click through to see previous days
 - Daily counts and targets are displayed.
 If you use Macrodroid or Tasker then you can grab the screen contents easily.
 - Enter any food item in plain English, e.g.`a small bowl of cereal with milk`, `2 slices of bacon`, `a very greasy slice of cheese pizza`, `35g grilled chicken breast` and either click `Add Item` or just enter on your keyboard.
 - You can also submit multiple items separated by commas as a single entry, like `3 pancakes, a cheeseburger, four tacos, and a diet coke`, though the data returned will be less accurate.
 - Version 3.5 added camera support.
-Try to keep your food in clear view without other objects in the shot.
+Try to keep your food in clear view without other objects in the shot, or take a photo of the nutrition label and the values should populate.
 Not all LLM APIs accept images.
 - The entry is immediately listed as `pending` and a call is made to the LLM API to fill out the calories and macros.
 - If an item seems stuck as `pending` you can click it to try again.
 - If there are data errors - either the LLM isn't returning properly formed data or your connection is weak - then you can edit an item to manually add data.